 Getting tax publications and instructions in eBook format.
-You can also download and view popular tax publications and instructions (including the Instructions for Form 1040) on mobile devices as eBooks at IRS.gov/eBooks.
+Download and view most tax publications and instructions (including the Instructions for Form 1040) on mobile devices as eBooks at IRS.gov/eBooks.

-Note.
 IRS eBooks have been tested using Apple's iBooks for iPad.
 Our eBooks haven't been tested on other dedicated eBook readers, and eBook functionality may not operate as intended.